sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/215_lean_and__doc_in_Mongoose.md

 ## Keeping it simple (the `.lean()` escape hatch)
 Doing `._doc` in business logic feels like a bad idea.
-Mongoose provides a way to directly get documents with all properties.
-The entities returned in this case are POJOs.
+Mongoose provides a way to directly get documents as POJOs.

-To do so, just do a `.lean()` at the end of a query.
-Of course, this applies only to READ queries.
+To do this, just do a `.lean()` at the end of a query.

 ```js
 const myProduct = await Product.findOne(); // weird, have to use .doc